penguintutor/matrix-display-images/README.md

 When running in server mode then the following command line options are ignored (-f, -d, -D, -m, -p) and instead should be included in the configuration file.

+To start this automatically as a daemon follow the following instructions

+sudo cp /home/pi/matrix-display-images/matrix-display-images.service /etc/systemd/system
+sudo chown root:root /etc/systemd/system/matrix-display-images.service
+sudo chmod 755 /etc/systemd/system/matrix-display-images.service
+sudo systemctl enable matrix-display-images.service sudo systemctl start matrix-display-images.service

+A common way to run in server mode is using matrix-messages.
+See the README.md file in that directory for information on setting that up.

 ## Command line options